Jonah987654321/VocabTrainerAPI/README.md

 # API Documentation

+This is the API for the backend of [GUI-Voc](https://github.com/KyrylMikheiev/GUI-Voc)

 ## Introduction

 This API provides endpoints for user authentication and account management.
 It supports methods for user login, account creation, account verification, and account deletion.